X-LANCE/BER/README.md

 | sys1   | 52.78 | 26.12| 33.33  | **30** |
 | sys2   | 63.89 | 36.89 | 33.33  | **31.25** |

 In this case, sys2 causes more duration errors.
-Alough SER remaining the same, JER and BER deteriorate.
+Although SER remaining the same, JER and BER deteriorate.

 ### Test Case3: the sensitivity to segment-level errors